-Sponsored by The University of Tulsa’s College of Engineering & Computer Science’s Continuing Education for Science & Engineering (CESE) Department; the CYBERSECURITY CONVERSATION LUNCHEON, better known as “Cyber Bytes”, is designed with the goal of raising cyber security awareness and what can be done to help businesses and organizations avoid potential threats and attacks while keeping data safe.
+Sponsored by The University of Tulsa’s College of Engineering & Computer Science’s Continuing Education for Science & Engineering (CESE) Department; the CYBERSECURITY CONVERSATION LUNCHEONS, “Cyber Bytes”, are designed for 1) raising cyber security awareness, 2) sharing expertise, knowledge and ideas, 3) what can be done to help businesses and organizations avoid potential threats and attacks while keeping data safe, and 4) networking, collaboration building community.

 WHO WILL BE THERE: